weipin/Swift-URITemplate/README.md

 [RFC6570](http://tools.ietf.org/html/rfc6570), can expand templates up to and including Level 4 in that specification.

-In case you are not familiar with URI Template, it's a utility which can be used to expand a string with values, like what `printf` does, but for URL.
-For example, if you give Swift-URITemplate a string `http://www.example.com/foo{?query,number}` (the format part), and a dictionary `{"query": "mycelium", "number": 100}` (the value part), Swift-URITemplate will return you a expanded URL `http://www.example.com/foo?query=mycelium&number=100`.
+In case you are not familiar with URI Template, it's an utility which can be used to expand a string with values, like what `printf` does, but for URL.
+For example, if you give Swift-URITemplate a string `http://www.example.com/foo{?query,number}` (the format part), and a dictionary `{"query": "mycelium", "number": 100}` (the value part), Swift-URITemplate will return you an expanded URL `http://www.example.com/foo?query=mycelium&number=100`.
 More information can be found in [RFC 6570](http://tools.ietf.org/html/rfc6570), or you can go check the tests in [URITemplateRFCTests.json](https://github.com/weipin/Swift-URITemplate/blob/master/tests/URITemplateRFCTests.json).